The Earned Income Credit rules, explained

 If the two taxpayers can’t agree on who will take the tax benefits relating to the qualifying child, and more than one person claims the same qualifying child for the EIC, the IRS will apply the tie-breaker rules.

 For example, two unmarried parents, Matthew and Maureen, each filing single, have two children, Sarah and Lauren, who are both eligible to be qualifying children of each parent.
 Matthew and Maureen could each claim both of their children for the above child-related tax benefits (assuming they are eligible).
 If they did try to claim the same children, the IRS would use tie-breaker rules to determine which parent should be allowed to claim the children and accompanying tax benefits.
 One way to allow both parents to remain eligible for the benefits is to have them each agree to claim a different qualifying child.

 One exception: Divorced or separated parents (or who live apart) can agree to split certain tax benefits

 Steve and Amanda are legally divorced, and their son, John, lives with Amanda.
-Amanda signed a release form that allows Steve to claim the dependent exemption and the child tax credit for John.
+Amanda signed a release form that allows Steve to claim John as a dependent and for the child tax credit.
 When Amanda, the custodial parent, signs this release form, she keeps the rest of the child tax benefits, including the EIC.
 Amanda files as head of household and claims the EIC.
 Steve can’t claim the EIC with John as a qualifying child.